 My research focuses on understanding and quantifying the risks that populations and assets (buildings, infrastructure, agriculture) face from natural hazards, with a focus on volcanic hazards.
-I develop and assess exposure and empirical impact datasets at local, regional, and global scales.
+I develop and assess hazard, exposure, and empirical impact datasets at local, regional, and global scales.

-By supporting risk assessments, my research aims to inform disaster preparedness and mitigation strategies, ultimately enhancing community resilience to natural hazards.
+By developing tools and datasets to support risk assessments, my research aims to inform disaster preparedness and mitigation strategies, ultimately enhancing community resilience to eruptions and other natural hazards.
 I am also interested in ethical and inclusive approaches to disaster research.

 Expertise